shosy/ui_lecture_assignment/README.md

 The current UI is set with keyboard inputs using the function in the following link. https://p5js.org/reference/#/p5/keyPressed

 Focusing on basic manipulations (move, rotate, and mirror), you can develop your own interaction.
-You can set your own goal of UI development.
-For example to make it intuitive, or smooth, or fun.
-As an example, mouse inputs can make it more intuitive than key inputs.
-By clicking, a user can select a branch and move/rotate by dragging.
+You can set your own goal of UI development, such as intuitive, smooth, or fun.
+As an intuitive UI example, [you can take mouse inputs.](https://github.com/hironoriyh/ui_lecture_assignment/blob/9f2d841e5770d647dd21f749755b51c29332cd30/js/Events.js#L38) By clicking, a user can select a branch and move/rotate by dragging.
 Ofcourse, you don't have to use mouse clicks!
 Please feel free to implemnet your own UI ideas.
 Your fun UI ideas are highly appreciated!